 Quick Access is now Home

-While File Explorer didn’t receive the Tabs feature with the Windows 11 22H2 update, it has received a few changes to make the default Explorer even better.
+Along with the addition of Tabs in File Explorer, Quick Access has also been revamped on the Windows 11 2022 update.
 Firstly, Quick Access is now called Home in the left sidebar.
 As usual, you can add folders to Quick Access (now called Home).

 These files will appear on the Home page, along with Quick Access folders and Recent files, pulled from OneDrive and Office documents from Microsoft 365.
 Basically, File Explorer in Windows 11 22H2 is now well-integrated with your web files too.